(Disclosure: Some of the links below may be affiliate links)

 To simplify your search, you should avoid index funds that are too specific.
 For instance, you should not invest in sector index funds.
 These funds are investing in only one sector, such as Technology.
 They introduce a bias towards an industry.
 Keep it simple and invest in whole countries.

 The same is true for funds that only invest in companies of some sizes.
-For instance, some funds are investing only in small companies.
+For instance, some funds are invested only in small companies.
 This is also a bet on which companies are doing to do best.
 And you should avoid bets!
 You need to bet on the entire market.
 It is the safest bet.

 You will need to decide in which countries you want to invest.
 If you live in a vast country like the United States, you can invest only in your country.
 But if you live in a tiny country like Switzerland, it is best to diversify across many countries.